nicoiosa/practico7Ejercicio2/README.md

 ## Features

-- **Recipe Management:** Store, retrieve and delete recipes in the MongoDB database.
+- **Management:** Store, retrieve and delete recipes in the MongoDB database.
 - **API Endpoints:** Define routes and controllers to handle various CRUD operations on recipes.
 - **Middleware Integration:** Utilize middleware like CORS, Morgan, and Express-Validator for enhanced functionality and security.
 - **Environment Configuration:** Safely manage environment variables using dotenv for different deployment environments.